Today I have decided to fix my eyes on the Malaysian tomato rice, a dish that has to be tasted to be believed.

-You may wonder why tomato paste is necessary for this recipe since we are using fresh tomatoes.
+You may wonder why tomato paste is necessary for this recipe since we use fresh tomatoes.

-Honestly, most of the local tomatoes are not as red and sweet as those you can get from countries with a temperate climate.
-Adding the commercially produced tomato puree can improve the flavor and more importantly, provide a tinge of red color to the ice.
+Honestly, most of the local tomatoes are not as red and sweet as those you can get from countries with temperate climates.
+Adding the commercially produced tomato puree can improve the flavor and, more importantly, provide a tinge of red color to the ice.

 Season with salt and add sufficient water to cook the rice.